mtnemeth/unideb-cloud-infra/console/LambdaHelloWorld.md

 ## Update the function code and add a function URL

-Go back to the code tab and update the function code with the following:
+Go back to the code tab and replace the function code with the following:

 ```Python
 import json